openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `enc_values_supported`: REQUIRED.
 Array containing a list of the JWE [@!RFC7516] encryption algorithms (`enc` values) [@!RFC7518] supported by the Credential and Batch Credential Endpoint to encode the Credential or Batch Credential Response in a JWT [@!RFC7519].
   * `encryption_required`: REQUIRED.
 Boolean value specifying whether the Credential Issuer requires the additional encryption on top of TLS for the Credential Response.
 If the value is `true`, the Credential Issuer requires encryption for every Credential Response and therefore the Wallet MUST provide encryption keys in the Credential Request.
 If the value is `false`, the Wallet MAY chose whether it provides encryption keys or not.
 * `credential_identifiers_supported`: OPTIONAL.
 Boolean value specifying whether the Credential Issuer supports returning `credential_identifiers` parameter in the `authorization_details` Token Response parameter, with `true` indicating support.
 If omitted, the default value is `false`.
+* `batch_credential_issuance`: OPTIONAL.
+Object containing information about the Credential Issuer's supports for batch issuance of Credentials.
+When this parameter is present, but the Credential Issuer does not support Batch Credential Endpoint, it means that Credential Issuer issues Credential Batches only from the Credential Endpoint.
+  * `credential_endpoint_supported`: REQUIRED.
+Boolean value specifying whether the Credential Issuer's Credential Edpoint supports the `proofs` parameter in the Credential Request, with `true` indicating support.
+  * `batch_size`: REQUIRED.
+Integer value specifying the maximum array size for the `proofs` parameter in a Credential Request or Batch Credential Request.
 * `signed_metadata`: OPTIONAL.
 String that is a signed JWT.
 This JWT contains Credential Issuer metadata parameters as claims.
 The signed metadata MUST be secured using JSON Web Signature (JWS) [@!RFC7515] and MUST contain an `iat` (Issued At) claim, an `iss` (Issuer) claim denoting the party attesting to the claims in the signed metadata, and `sub` (Subject) claim matching the Credential Issuer identifier.
 If the Wallet supports signed metadata, metadata values conveyed in the signed JWT MUST take precedence over the corresponding values conveyed using plain JSON elements.
 If the Credential Issuer wants to enforce use of signed metadata, it omits the respective metadata parameters from the unsigned part of the Credential Issuer metadata.
 A `signed_metadata` metadata value MUST NOT appear as a claim in the JWT.
 The Wallet MUST establish trust in the signer of the metadata, and obtain the keys to validate the signature before processing the metadata.
 The concrete mechanism how to do that is out of scope of this specification and MAY be defined in the profiles of this specification.
 * `display`: OPTIONAL.
 Array of objects, where each object contains display properties of a Credential Issuer for a certain language.
 Below is a non-exhaustive list of valid parameters that MAY be included:
   * `name`: OPTIONAL.
 String value of a display name for the Credential Issuer.